Men of Dignity: Assad-era

+Post-Assad era

 The group issued a joint statement with the Al-Jabal Brigade in January 2025 emphasizing that it was prepared to integrate into a new "military body", following the December 2024 fall of the Assad regime.

 At least one member of the organization, Wajdi al-Hajj Ali, died in the April 2025 Rif Dimashq clashes.

 The office of Suwayda governor Mustafa al-Bakour was stormed on 21 May 2025 by armed criminals who successfully released Raghib Qarqout, a convicted car thief.
 The Men of Dignity provided cover for al-Bakour's exit, while the Al-Jabal Brigade engaged with the criminals.

 The group fought against the Syrian state in the July 2025 Southern Syria clashes and suffered at least 50 fatalities.
 A week later, the militia announced that it had sustained 46 additional deaths.

-In late August, the Men of Dignity joined the Druze-led National Guard of Suwayda.
+In late August, the Men of Dignity announced that it planned to join the National Guard, a new umbrella armed group formed under anti-Damascus Druze religious leader Hikmat al-Hijri, after what one activist called a "military coup" against the group's commander.
+The Men of Dignity had been opposed to al-Hijri before the outbreak of violence in July, and leader Yahya al-Hajjar had reportedly continued afterwards to oppose integration into the National Guard.
+Just prior to the group's announcement that it would join the National Guard after all, al-Hajjar had been sidelined and replaced by al-Hijri ally Mazid Khaddaj (Abu Diab).

+The Men of Dignity's integration into the National Guard took place on 2 October 2025.
+According to Men of Dignity spokesman Bassem Abu Fakhr, many of the groups' fighters were expected to form a new brigade under the National Guard.